pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.2.6 =
+This critical upgrade fixes a longstanding bug we just noticed in how histograms are drawn.
+We apologize for never having noticed this before.

 = 1.2.5 =
 This minor upgrade adds a few more options for narrative catalysis.